GagaMen/dominionizer/README.md

 Firstly, we want to thank Donald X. Vaccarino, the father of Dominion, and [Rio Grande Games](https://www.riograndegames.com/) for creating and publishing this game we love to play ourselves.

 We also want to thank [@sumpfork](https://github.com/sumpfork) and all the contributors of [dominiontabs](https://github.com/sumpfork/dominiontabs), which is a divider generator you can use to build your custom Dominion box.
-They maintain an exhaustive dataset about all dominion cards, that we use as data source for Dominionizer.
+They maintain an exhaustive dataset about all dominion cards, that we use in the past as data source for Dominionizer.

+Lastly, we would like to thank the community, who are responsible for maintaining the [wiki](http://wiki.dominionstrategy.com/) we currently use as a data source for Dominionizer.

 ## License

-Copyright (C) 2020 Felix Dimmel, Tobias Dimmel and contributors
+Copyright (C) 2022 Felix Dimmel, Tobias Dimmel and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](/LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.